georgeobote/crush-policies/terms-of-service.md

 1. Use the in-app safety tools to block or report users who violate these Terms.
 Blocks are mutual and remove visibility in Crush Drop results and matches.
 2. Reports may trigger limited disclosure to trust & safety personnel and, when required, law enforcement.
+3. We aim to review and respond to reports within 24 hours.
-3. We do not guarantee compatibility or personal safety; meet others responsibly and follow local guidance.
+4. We do not guarantee compatibility or personal safety; meet others responsibly and follow local guidance.

-## 6. Crush Drops, Intelligent Matching & Notifications
+## 6. Crush Drops, Intelligent Pairing & Notifications

 1. Crush Drop is the primary discovery surface.
 Our matcher evaluates opted-in students three times per day in their school time zone (shared hashed minute per window), prioritizing campus matches before widening to statewide/nationwide options when necessary.
-Scoring considers items you add to your profile (major, clubs, Greek-life participation, relationship intent, religion, pets, height + preferences, lifestyle choices, activity recency, location scope).
+Scoring considers items you add to your profile (major, clubs, Greek-life participation, connection goals, religion, pets, lifestyle choices, activity recency, location scope).
 You can toggle participation and adjust scopes in Settings → Discovery.
 2. Each drop requires double opt-in.
-Both participants must tap Like before chat unlocks, and the app may surface spotlight-style reveals or reminders when a drop is ready.
+Both participants must tap Meet before chat unlocks, and the app may surface spotlight-style reveals or reminders when a drop is ready.
 Drops carry response timers; if neither side responds in time, we may close the window and move on.
 3. We may send push notifications or emails for drops, matches, messages, and service updates.
 You control these settings via the app and OS-level controls.

 ## 7. Paid Features